ctebow/Strands/README.md

 a new GAME.with-words.txt file in the assets/ directory from the original file specified by -g game in the command-line.
 This newly created file, if made, is NOT used by the Game Logic, as this addition was optional.
 Enjoy!

+3) SOLVER: For testing this functionality, run <src/solver.py -g boards/GAMEFILE>.
+For testing out the general solver, which is incomplete, run
+<src/solver.py -g boards/GAMEFILE --type general>.
+The working solver works by
+assuming that it is given the game answers as only strings, without knowing their starting positions or steps.
+It then "completes" the game file, by filling in the missing starts and steps.
+The general solver assumes that it only knows the game theme and gameboard.
+More info about the general solver can be found in the file, but right now it is able to find about 3-4 of the answers on each board.